kingluddite/dotfiles/README.md

     - Close and reopen iTerm

 ## Run apps
+* I like using Spectacle and Alfred all the time
 * Alfred App (open using Spotlight with `cmd` + `spacebar`)
   - Open Preferences
     + Change hot key to `ctrl` + `spacebar`